pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 At initialization, the config is loaded from persistent storage (more later).

 Then comes the setup, which spawns the user events handling thread which also sends the "ticks".
-The multi-threading primitive I've used is the [mpsc](https://doc.rust-lang.org/std/sync/mpsc/) from the standard library, which is a you knew or maybe guessed a Multi-Producer, Single-Consumer FIFO queue.
+The multi-threading primitive I've used is the [mpsc](https://doc.rust-lang.org/std/sync/mpsc/) from the standard library, which is - you knew or maybe guessed - a Multi-Producer, Single-Consumer FIFO queue.
 Since I use crossterm, we retrieve the user events to send to the main thread by polling.
-All Components are then registered, which boils down to inserting a new instance of each into a HashMap with a globally unique ID as a key, for O(1) access.
+All Components are then registered, which boils down to inserting a new instance of each into a HashMap with a globally unique ID as a key, for `O(1)` access.
 I chose a tick to be 100 milliseconds, and actual precision is by design more than enough for hncli's needs - refreshing the comments every couple of minutes for instance.

-The UI loop of the application, ran in the main thread, looks like this after some cuts and annotations in [the code](https://github.com/pierreyoda/hncli/blob/main/src/ui.rs) for clarity:
+The UI loop of the application, ran in the main thread, looks like this after some cuts and annotations made here in [the code](https://github.com/pierreyoda/hncli/blob/main/src/ui.rs) for clarity:

 ```rust
 pub async fn run(&mut self, rx: Receiver<UserInterfaceEvent>) -> Result<()> {